LeeMorinUCF/QMB6912S22/demo_03/Lit_Review/README.md

 See the review here:
 [Selection Bias](https://en.wikipedia.org/wiki/Selection_bias).

-This brief review is meant to guide a discussion of the relevant terminology relating to sample selection and method for dealing with it.
+This brief review is meant to guide a discussion of the relevant terminology relating to sample selection and methods for dealing with it.